nextgap.com

 July 3rd, 2025 · No Comments

 When I started baking breads, years ago, I was looking for recipes thinking this is the most important part.
-As I started kneading, proofing and baking (and making mistakes) I realized that the recipe has almost no meaning, in the sense that all breads are the same: flour, salt, water.
-Even if you add dried […]
+As I started kneading, proofing and baking (and making mistakes) I realized that the recipe has almost no meaning, in the sense that all breads are the same: flour (various kinds), salt & water.
+Even if […]

 Progressive Rock Genre Influence Map